dappnode/DAppNodePackage-Hopr/DEVELOPING.md

   http://my.dappnode/installer/public/%2Fipfs%2FQmdZHJPrTJQZRr9gJKhQKXVSVSRf3jdBj6LqbZuZ8MNSWF
 ```

+### Grafana dashboard upgrades

+When upgrading the Grafana dashboards, make sure:

+- the file is called `hopr-public-grafana-dashboard.json`
+- the `uid` property is non-empty and starts with `hopr-public`

+# Debugging

 When connected to a DAppnode system, follow the link and install the package.
 If it is a development build, make sure to disable signature verification before installing the package.

 ![howto](bypass_signature_check.png)